syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 notes:
 - type: text
   contents: |-
-    While deploying your website for the first time is exciting, dealing with maintenance or feature improvements is far more common.
-But right now you get an error any time your operator reconciles after creation since it can not re-create using the same command.
+    Deploying your website for the first time is very exciting!
+After the initial launch, the excitement comes when you release new features and improvmenents to what you've already built.
+Right now you launched your website, and now you're blocked.
+You get an error any time your operator reconciles after creation since it can not re-create using the same command.

     **In this challenge you will:**
     * Detect an update scenario by catching a specific error